GA-Dallas/The_FERN_Stack/README.md

 - Cloud Storage

-We'll take a poll on this and then discuss what we came up with! :speech_balloon:
+We'll take a poll on this and then discuss what we came up with!

 <hr>